-Fully completed passport books must be submitted by May 20 to be eligible for the grand prize drawing that will be revealed from a winery via Facebook Live this Memorial Day weekend on the Garden State Wine Growers Facebook page.
-The winner need not be present.
+Fully completed passport books must be submitted by May 20 to be eligible for the grand prize drawing that is revealed from a winery via Facebook Live

 Passport Winners Return From Trip to Willamette Valley in Oregon